telerik/xaml-docs/controls/radspreadsheet/features/ui-headers-and-footers.md

 ## Custom Header/Footer

 The content of the header/footer is customizable and you can choose the text that will be included.
 This could be done through the *Custom Header...* and *Custom Footer...* buttons in the Page Setup dialog.
-They will open a new dialog that gives you the ability to insert the desired content.
+They open a new dialog that gives you the ability to insert the desired content.

 * **Left section**: Represents the content of the left header/footer section.
 The content of this section is flowing from the left to the right page margin with left horizontal alignment.